momer/code-query-mcp/README.md

 - Graceful handling of missing files
 - Detailed error messages for troubleshooting
 - Logging for debugging import issues
+- Fallback to LIKE queries if FTS5 unavailable

 ## Troubleshooting